-This policy aims to demonstrate to pupils, staff, Governors, parents and all stakeholders, Sheen Mount's commitment to safeguarding and child protection.
-We aim to provide a safe environment where all children can learn to the best of their ability.
-Our staff are committed to identifying those families that may benefit from Early Help.
+This policy aims to demonstrate to staff, Governors, pupils, parents, stakeholders and other partners, Sheen Mount's commitment to safeguarding and child protection.

 The welfare of our children is paramount.
 All children, regardless of age, gender, culture, language, race, ability, sexual identity or religion have equal rights to protection, safeguarding and opportunities.